 This focus on player health and development is massive.
 The positive health impact of grassroots football in the UK is enormous; participation helps prevent around 519,000 disease cases every year, saving the NHS an estimated £3.2 billion.
 It shows that optimising player fitness at every level really does contribute to a healthier community.
 You can read more about England Football's grassroots strategy to see the full picture.

 Ultimately, using a GPS tracker is about more than just chasing elite-level stats.
 It’s about giving coaches the tools to provide better, more individualised guidance and empowering players to take ownership of their own development.
-It brings a new layer of professionalism and insight that can genuinely lift a team’s performance.
+It brings a new layer of professionalism and insight that can lift a team’s performance.

 Comparing the Top GPS Football Trackers